gordon123/ComfyUI_srt2speech/README.md

 ```
 source myvenv/bin/activate
 ```
-download all .wav and .npy, copy and paste the code below into the Runpod terminal <br>
+To download all *.wav and *.npy from my asset folder, copy and paste the code below into the Runpod terminal in side voice folder of MegaTTS custom node <br>

 MegaTTS node require, .wav file or .nyp file put in their custom node | ComfyUI/custom_nodes/ComfyUI-MegaTTS/voices folder <br>